 From money envelopes to dragons, here are the best Chinese New Year crafts for preschoolers and beyond

 We’re squealing with excitement over the upcoming Lunar New Year.
 This family-centric celebration starts on the first day of the new moon on the Lunar Calendar, and we’ve searched high and low for ways to involve the whole crew.
-From paper lanterns and red envelopes to lunar calendars and more, find your favorite Chinese New Year crafts to celebrate the Year of the Rabbit.
+From paper lanterns and red envelopes to lunar calendars and more, find your favorite Chinese New Year crafts to celebrate the Year of the Dragon.
+We’ve also got fun dragon crafts for kids!

 Toilet Paper Roll Dragon